-Transitioning from the military to civilian life is a huge life change that involves critical financial considerations.
-We’ve put together a list of financial recommendations for you take into account prior to separating.
+Transitioning from the military to civilian life is a huge change that involves critical financial considerations.
+We’ve put together a list of financial recommendations for you to consider before separating.

-Whether or not you have a job lined up after you leave the military, it’s a good idea, if possible, to set up a fund with enough money to cover at least six months of your expenses.
-Take the time to add up how much you spend on average in a month.
-Keep in mind that leaving the military will likely mean additional expenses to take into consideration.
-For example, once you separate you will no longer receive a Basic Allowance for Housing (BAH) and will need to cover your own housing expenses.
-Even if you are not able to save six months’ worth, remember that having some savings is better than none.
-Civilian careers have less stability than the military; having a transition fund will provide you with better financial security as you embark into this next chapter of your life.
+Keep in mind that leaving the military will likely mean additional expenses.
+For example, once you separate you will no longer receive a Basic Allowance for Housing (BAH) and will need to cover your own housing costs.
+Even if you are not able to save six months of rent, insurance, utilities, transportation, food, and other family expenses, remember that having some savings is better than none.
+Your civilian career may have less stability than military service; having money put aside to cover unexpected expenses will provide you with comfort during an ever-changing situation.

 2. Know your future tax situation.

-Life insurance – Life insurance is key to the strength of your family’s financial future and stability.
-After 120 days from the end of active service, you will no longer have $400,000 worth of life insurance coverage from Servicemember’s Group Life Insurance (SGLI).
-You can apply for Veterans’ Group Life Insurance (VGLI) up to 240 days after leaving the service without a medical exam.
-Keep in mind, though, that because no medical exam is required, premiums for VGLI may be higher than necessary for a person who is in average or better health.
-To learn more about the differences between VGLI and individual Level Term, download our life insurance guide.
+Life insurance is key to the strength of your family’s financial future and stability.
+After 120 days from the end of your service, you will no longer have access to Servicemembers’ Group Life Insurance (SGLI), which provides $400,000 worth of life insurance coverage to participants.
+You do have the ability, within this time period and for another year thereafter, to apply for Veterans’ Group Life Insurance (VGLI).
+Keep in mind, though, that if you wish to obtain coverage without a medical exam, you must apply for VGLI within 240 days of separation.
+Further, because no medical exam is required, premiums for VGLI may be higher than you would find through a commercial insurer if you are in better-than-average health.

 4. Consider your retirement plan.

-Do you contribute to a Thrift Savings Plan (TSP)?
-Carefully consider whether or not to rollover the account into an IRA or 401K.
-Investment management fees in a TSP account are much lower than any other retirement account alternative, meaning you would be spending less to keep the money there than in a different account, resulting in greater potential growth over many years.
-Remember that once you leave the military you will not be able to open another TSP account if you close your existing account (unless you are employed by the federal government).
-While you can no longer make regular contributions to your TSP after you separate, you may be able to rollover other qualified retirement accounts to reduce administration fees for more of your retirement savings.
-Speak with a financial planner familiar with TSP and military retirement prior to making any significant changes to your TSP account.
+Investment management fees for TSP accounts are much lower than those of any other retirement account alternative.
+Thus, you would spend less to keep the money in your TSP account than in a different account, resulting in greater potential growth over many years.
+Remember that once you leave the military you will not be able to open another TSP account if you close your existing account, unless you are employed by the federal government.
+While you can no longer make contributions to your TSP after you separate, you can rollover other qualified retirement accounts into your TSP account to reduce administration fees for your other retirement savings.

-The VA has numerous resources and benefits for veterans that you may be eligible for.
+The VA has numerous resources and benefits for veterans for which you may be eligible.
+These range from education benefits to career counseling to housing assistance.
 Find out more information by using the links below:

 - Veterans Crisis Line

-Separating from the military is a major life change that requires many decisions to be made.
+Separating from the military marks a major life change.
 Give yourself time to make informed financial decisions so that you can start your civilian life in the best position possible.
 Navy Mutual is here to help.
-To schedule an appointment with a representative, click here, or email us at firstname.lastname@example.org.
+If you would like to learn more about life insurance, schedule an appointment with a representative.